Brandon Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox's 5.62 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.76).

-- The White Sox give up the fifth-most home runs in baseball (35 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (38 total, 1.5 per game).

-- Cease (2-0) gets the starting nod for the White Sox in his sixth start of the season.
-He has a 2.73 ERA in 26 1/3 innings pitched, with 34 strikeouts.
+- Giolito makes the start for the White Sox, his sixth of the season.
+He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Tampa Bay Rays, when he tossed four innings, allowing three earned runs while giving up six hits.
+- His most recent time out came out of the bullpen on Monday when the righty threw 2/3 innings against the Toronto Blue Jays while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.